 On what he heard in speakme to human beings:

 We heard some genuinely heartbreaking memories.
-So we did a nationwide poll with the Kaiser Family Foundation as a part of this challenge.
-One of the matters that we found was that 1/2 of Americans who get activity-based total insurance say they or an instantaneous family member in the final yr have done away with going to the doctor, now not filled the prescription or not on time some different kind of medical care due to subject approximately value.
-We observed one in five had depleted their financial savings to pay a medical bill within the closing yr, and one in six suggested that they have had to make a few forms of hard sacrifice to be able to pay a scientific bill.
+So, we did a nationwide poll with the Kaiser Family Foundation as a part of this challenge.
+One of the matters that we found was that 1/2 of Americans who get activity-based total insurance say they or an instantaneous family member in the final year have done away with going to the doctor, now not filled the prescription or not on time some different kind of medical care due to subject approximately value.
+We observed that one in five had depleted their financial savings to pay a medical bill within the closing year, and one in six suggested that they have had to make a few forms of hard sacrifice to be able to pay a scientific bill.

 On what’s coming subsequent in his reporting

-We’re going to be searching at how these excessive-deductible plans are exacerbating inequality whilst this is a primary issue for Americans approximately who is getting the profits in our economy.
-If you’re living paycheck to paycheck and you get sick, it’s certainly tough for that group of people.
+We will examine how these excessive deductible plans exacerbate inequality, a primary issue for Americans who profit from our economy.
+If you’re living paycheck to paycheck and get sick, it’s certainly tough for that group.